 Robin Renée is a recording artist, writer, activist, and longtime organizer in the bisexual and polyamory communities.
 Hir written work has appeared in Curve Magazine, The Songwriter’s Market, Biff Bam Pop!, WeirdoMusic.com, That Takes Ovaries – Bold Females and their Brazen Acts (Random House), Blessed Bi Spirit – Bisexual People of Faith(Continuum Press), and many other publications.
 Hir recordings include In Progress, All Six Senses, Live Devotion, spirit.rocks.sexy, This., and “All I Am.”
 Robin’s work and life flow in the current between black and white, gay and straight, masculine and feminine, monastic and mundane.

-Wendy Sheridan likes hats and tends to wear a lot of them – especially the metaphorical ones.
-She is a composer and vocalist, and produced two albums as Music for The Goddess: Goddess Mandala and Dancing with Hecate.
+Wendy Sheridan is a multimedia artist, writer, composer and vocalist.
+She produced two albums as Music for The Goddess: Goddess Mandala and Dancing with Hecate.
 She now owns her own studio where she is working on illustrating children’s books, small business graphic design, book covers, and graphic novels.
 She is an ordained minister in the Universal Life Church and performs weddings for people who love each other.
 In her spare time, she likes to knit, crochet, and quilt.
 Her fabric stash has grown to exceed her life expectancy.

 Mary McGinley was a co-host of The Leftscape from May 2018 – February 2021.